zenyuk/fc-retrieval/client-js/README.md

 <i>(it can take few minutes)</i>

-Everytime `/util/util.go` is changed in `fc-retrieval-itest`, all images should be rebuild.
+Everytime `/util/util.go` is changed in `fc-retrieval/itest`, all images should be rebuild.

 #### Gateway image

-To build Gateway image, go to `fc-retrieval-gateway` and execute:
+To build Gateway image, go to `fc-retrieval/gateway` and execute:

 ```
 make build tag
 ```

-Everytime code is changed in `fc-retrieval-gateway`, image should be rebuild.
+Everytime code is changed in `fc-retrieval/gateway`, image should be rebuild.

 #### Provider image

-To build Provider image, go to `fc-retrieval-provider` and execute:
+To build Provider image, go to `fc-retrieval/provider` and execute:

 ```
 make build tag
 ```

-Everytime code is changed in `fc-retrieval-provider`, image should be rebuild.
+Everytime code is changed in `fc-retrieval/provider`, image should be rebuild.

 ### Start Itest